VikrantReddy/Traffic-management-and-simulation/Docs/Routing.md

     - Speed of the vehicle on the road

 > Wait time can be decreased by spreading the traffic among all the routes and
+#
 > Speed of a vehicle is affected when roads aren't clear

-==Changing roads is beneficial for a driver only when the increase in travel time caused by the increase in distance can be compensated by the decrease in the forthcomming wait time.==
+#### Changing to a longer road is beneficial only when the increase in travel time caused by the increase in distance can be compensated by the decrease in the forthcomming wait time.

 Equations
 ---